 Claiming Groups in Cutthroat

-Each player gets a group of balls in this game.
-Again, you want to preserve your group and knock out the others.
+Each player gets their own group of billiard balls in this game.
+You want to preserve your group and knock out the others.

 For 3 player games, the ball groups are numbered as follows: 1 – 5; 6 – 10; and 11 – 15.